Nickpizzablock/bwamin/README.md

 python3 bwamin.py --mem testfastring.fa testfqstring.fq
 ```

 Under development.
 Currently, this only checks for exact matches from .fq onto .fa.
+Currently, does not support paired end reads.

 `testfastring.fa` and `testfqstring.fq` can be replaced with your own `.fa` and `.fq` files.